helgoboss/helgobox/doc/user-guide.md

 You can tell ReaLearn to only activate your mapping if a certain parameter has a particular value.
 The certain parameter is called "Bank" and the particular value is called "Program".
 Why?
-Let's assume you mapped 2 buttons "Previous" and "Next" to increase/decrease the value of the "Bank" parameter (by using "Relative" mode ... you will learn how to do that further below).
-And you have multiple mappings where each uses "When program selected" with the same "Bank" parameter but a different "Program".
+Let's assume you mapped 2 buttons "Previous" and "Next" to increase/decrease the value of the "Bank" parameter (by using "Relative" mode, you will learn how to do that further below).
+And you have multiple mappings where each one uses "When program selected" with the same "Bank" parameter but a different "Program".
 Then the result is that you can press "Previous" and "Next" and it will switch between different mappings (programs) within that bank.